Master of Arts (M.A.) Major in Professional Counseling (Marriage and Family Counseling Concentration Thesis Option)

 Grade Mode: Standard Letter

 COUN 5338.
-Advanced Issues in School Counseling: Counseling, Consultation, and Coordination of Services.
+Advanced Issues in School Counseling.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.